 What are you eating?
 Our default is unseasoned meat and plain water.
 If you are gaining, then trying 30 days of meat and water is a great way to figure out if those other foods/seasonings (dairy, coffee, spices, salt) are causing problems for you.
 Zero Carb sweeteners are not part of this diet, so if you are consuming sweet anything, there’s your problem.

 How often are you eating?
 If you are still snacking and eating 3 or more times a day, that can be a problem, especially if you are insulin resistant.
 Your hunger signals may be off, or you are not eating big enough meals.
 Try eating bigger meals so you can naturally go longer before getting hungry again.

 When are you eating?
-Are you forcing an eating window, fasting, or meal frequency (OMAD)?
+Are you forcing an unsustainable eating window, fasting, or One Meal a Day (OMAD)?
 If you are gaining or not losing, then obviously, that’s not working for you.
-Let go of trying to control hunger.
-You will never learn true hunger if you are trying to force eating times.
+Let go of trying to control eating windows.
+You will never learn true hunger if you are fasting or trying to eat OMAD.
 Eat when hungry.
 Learn your new hunger signals.

 If you are having problems learning true hunger, the best thing to do is have set eating times that work for you and stick to it.
 Have at least two or more set eating times.
 Most of us long-term ZC Carnivores settle into 2 eating times per day.
 With this plan, over time your body will learn to expect food at those times and true hunger is more easily recognized.
 Kelly Hogan, my friend and a 12-year carnivore, has a new video out “How Leptin and Meat Can Help Us Lose Bodyfat” that explains why this can be helpful.